 Maundy Thursday marks three key events in Jesus’s last week: his washing of his disciples’ feet, his institution of the Lord’s Supper, and his new commandment to love one another.
 The traditional Maundy Thursday worship service begins the Triduum, the three-day period from sunset on Thursday to sunset on Easter Day.
 In some churches, a Maundy Thursday service is the primary or even the only midweek service during Holy Week.

-Different Christians around the world have various ways on how they commemorate Holy Thursday.
+Different Christians around the world have various ways of how commemorating Holy Thursday.
 Most churches conduct services, mass, vigils, and liturgies.
 Some also follow certain traditions, such as the washing of the feet and celebrating a Chrism Mass.

 Western Christianity usually conducts services to observe Holy Thursday.
 It includes Washing of the Feet, a traditional religious rite practice by the hierarchy of the Roman Catholic Church and some Protestant Churches.
 It imitates the humility and selfless love of Jesus when he washed the feet of his disciples.